GoThereGit/EvaHan/README.md

 # EvaHan 2025

--   EvaHan 2024 is the third International Evaluation of Ancient Chinese Information Processing, focusing this year on the intricate tasks of sentence segmentation and punctuation in ancient Chinese.
+-   EvaHan 2025 is the fourth International Evaluation of Ancient Chinese Information Processing, focusing on the named entity recognition (NER) tasks of large language models in ancient Chinese.
--   EvaHan first edition has one task (i.e. a joint task of Sentence Segmentation and Punctuation.
--   EvaHan 2024 is organized by Bin Li, Bolin Chang, Pengxiu Lu, Minxuan Feng, Chao Xu, Liu Liu, Dongbo Wang.
+-   EvaHan 2025 is organized by Dongbo Wang, Bin Li, Liu Liu, Shen Si, Chang Liu, Liu Ruilin, Xue Zhao, Bolin Chang, Pengxiu Lu, Minxuan Feng, Chao Xu.

 # Important Dates

--   22 December 2023: training data available
+-   22 December 2024: training data available
 -   Evaluation Window
-    -   14 February 2024: test data available
+    -   14 February 2025: test data available
-    -   24 February 2024: system results due to organizers
+    -   24 February 2025: system results due to organizers
--   24 March 2024: reports due to organizers
+-   24 March 2025: reports due to organizers
--   31 March 2024: short report review deadline
+-   31 March 2025: short report review deadline
--   14 April 2024: camera ready version of reports due to organizers
+-   14 April 2025: camera ready version of reports due to organizers

 # Data

-The EvaHan 2024 dataset is composed of texts from classical sources, notably *Siku Quanshu* (四库全书), along with other historical texts.
-The dataset's processing involved initial automatic punctuation and sentence segmentation.
-Subsequently, these automatic outputs were corrected and refined by experts in Ancient Chinese language to ensure the highest quality of training data and gold standard texts.

-The corpus of Chinese ancient classic texts features diachronicity, spanning thousands of years and covering the four traditional types of Chinese canonical texts, namely *Jing* (经), *Shi* (史), *Zi* (子), and *Ji* (集).
+The EvaHan 2025 dataset consists of 2000 entities of individual names, locations, official positions, and resources.
+These entities are meticulously selected from *Zuo Zhuan*(左传), *Shi Ji*(史记), and *the Twenty-Four Histories*(二十四史) which encapsulate thousands of years of Chinese history, providing a rich resource for understanding the nuances of historical figures, places, and societal structures as recorded in these works.

 ## Data Format